A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-\paragraph*{Functional} Functional regularization approaches are generally inspired by "knowledge distillation" \cite{Hinton2014}, an approach originally proposed for model compression.
+\paragraph*{Functional:} Functional regularization approaches are generally inspired by knowledge distillation \citep{Hinton2014}, an approach originally proposed for model compression.
 A distillation loss is introduced by storing the prediction of a data sample for future use as a so called soft target.
-In learning without forgetting (LWF) \cite{Li2016} for class incremental continual learning, the soft targets for existing classes are calculated using newly arriving data, even if these predictions might be nonsensical as the freshly added classes do not get correctly predicted yet, in hopes of regularizing towards preserving the output for old tasks.
-Encoder based lifelong learning (EBLL) \cite{Rannen2017} applies this concept to the unsupervised learning scenario by applying distillation to autoencoder reconstructions.
-Knowledge distillation seems to rarely be employed in isolation, but as will be apparent from the list of upcoming combined approaches is a popular technique in conjunction with other mechanisms.
+In learning without forgetting (LWF) \citep{Li2016} for class incremental continual learning, the soft targets for existing classes are calculated using newly arriving data.
+The hope lies in regularizing towards preserving the output for old tasks, even if these predictions might be nonsensical as the freshly added classes do not get correctly predicted yet.
+Encoder based lifelong learning (EBLL) \citep{Rannen2017} applies this concept to the unsupervised learning scenario by applying distillation to autoencoder reconstructions.
+Knowledge distillation rarely seems to be employed in isolation, but as will be apparent from the list of upcoming combined approaches is a popular technique in conjunction with other mechanisms.

-\subsubsection{Rehearsal:}
+\subsubsection{Rehearsal}

 As the name implies, rehearsal techniques for continual learning aim to preserve encoded information by replaying data from already seen tasks.
 Trivially, continual learning could be solved by simply storing and replaying all seen data, albeit at usually intolerable memory expense and growing computation time.
-Accordingly, a core aspect of rehearsal methods is to find a suitable subset of data that best approximates the entire observed data distribution, commonly referred to as selection of exemplars or construction of a core set.
-Alternatively, a generative modelling approach can be used to generates instances from a learned latent representation as an encoding of the observed data distribution.
-Most replay techniques indicate their inspiration to be drawn from the complex biological interplay between hippocampus and neocortex, wake + sleep cycles and dreaming in the brain.
+Accordingly, a core aspect of rehearsal methods is to find a suitable subset of data that best approximates the entire observed data distribution.
+This is commonly referred to as selection of exemplars or construction of a core set.
+Alternatively, a generative modeling approach can be used to generate instances from a learned latent representation, as an encoding of the observed data distribution.
+Most replay techniques indicate their inspiration to be drawn from the complex biological interplay between hippocampus and neocortex (often referred to as complementary learning systems), wake + sleep cycles and dreaming in the brain \citep{McClelland1995,Kumaran2016}.